crossbario/autobahn-python/doc/wamp/programming.rst

    By default, a publisher will not receive an event it publishes even when the publisher is *itself* subscribed to the topic subscribed to.
 This behavior can be overridden.

 .. tip::
-   By default, publications are unacknowledged.
-This means, a ``publish()`` may fail without noticing (like when the session is not authorized to publish to the given topic).
+   By default, publications are *unacknowledged*.
+This means, a ``publish()`` may fail *silently* (like when the session is not authorized to publish to the given topic).
 This behavior can be overridden.

 Upgrading